 The white tablets contain the active ingredients nomegestrol and estradiol.
 The yellow tablets are placebo pills and do not contain any active ingredients.

 The other ingredients contained in Zoely are: Lactose monohydrate, microcrystalline cellulose (E460), crospovidone (E1201), talc (E553b), magnesium stearate (E572) and colloidal anhydrous silica

-If you take a pill later than usual then this won't affect your contraception.
+If you take a pill later than usual, but within 24 hours of the usual time, this won't affect your contraception.
 It is considered a missed pill if it has been more than 24 hours since you were due to take it so if you have taken it within this time frame there is nothing to worry about.

 Start taking Zoely on the first day of your period.
 This means you will be protected from pregnancy right away.
-If you start it later than this, you will need to use an additional barrier method of contraception for the first 7 days.
+If you start it later than this, you will need to be sure you are not already pregnant, and use an additional barrier method of contraception for the first 7 days.
 To switch to Zoely from a different combined contraceptive pill, wait until you reach the end of your current pack and begin taking Zoely the next day.
-You can swap to Zoely at any time if you are using the progesterone only pill but you will need to use additional contraception for the first 7 days to ensure you are protected against pregnancy.
+You can swap to Zoely at any time if you are using the progestogen-only pill but you will need to use additional contraception for the first 7 days to ensure you are protected against pregnancy.

 Each active pill contains 2.5mg of nomegestrol and 1.5mg estradiol.

 To use Zoely for period delay, skip the 4 yellow inactive pills and start on the next pack of pills right away.
 This will delay your period until you reach the yellow pills in the new pack.

 You shouldn't use Zoely if any of the following apply to you: